 See also the speeches delivered during his tour of Canada in October 1907, and KJ 317 for March 2006 page 19: “Rudyard Kipling’s 1907 cross-Canada speaking tour”, by Dr Jay Johnson, of Medicine Hat College, Alberta.

 Notes on the Text

-a million sheaves from time immemorial corn had been cut by scythe or sickle, made up in bundles called sheaves and arranged in groups called ‘stooks’ to dry until taken into a barn for the grain be thrashed out.
-Patrick Bell invented a reaper in Scotland in 1826 which mechanised the first process, while Hiram Moore in the United States in 1834 invented the combine harvester whch both cut and threshed the corn; both were hauled by mules, horses or oxen.
+a million sheaves: From time immemorial corn had been cut by scythe or sickle, made up in bundles called sheaves, and arranged in groups called ‘stooks’ to dry until taken into a barn for the grain to be thrashed out.
+Patrick Bell invented a reaper in Scotland in 1826 which mechanised the first process, while Hiram Moore in the United States in 1834 invented the combine harvester which both cut and threshed the corn; both were hauled by mules, horses or oxen.
 In 1885 Hugh Victor McKay brought out an improved combine harvester in Australia; such machines were in use in North America at the beginning of the twentieth century, some hauled by twenty horses.

 ©John McGivering 2017 All rights reserved